collinbarrett/collinbarrett.github.io/_posts/2016-04-11-block-web-fonts.md

 ## A Primer on Web Fonts

-The developer of a website has two options for selecting a font in which he or she would prefer you to read the site’s text.
-They can choose from a set of “[web safe fonts](https://www.cssfontstack.com/ "CSS Font Stack")” that are assumed to be locally installed on most of their visitors’ devices, or they can direct the visitor’s browser to download a custom web font before rendering the page.
+The developer of a website has two options for selecting a font in which he or she would prefer you to read the site's text.
+They can choose from a set of “[web safe fonts](https://www.cssfontstack.com/ "CSS Font Stack")” that are assumed to be locally installed on most of their visitors' devices, or they can direct the visitor's browser to download a custom web font before rendering the page.
 Since the selection of fonts that are available by default on substantially all devices is so narrow, most developers with any desire for consistent and quality design will opt to use a web font.